woejefe/PiP_Video_Window/README.md

 I wanted a way to display a video input such as; NDI,RTMP,Webcam,CaptureDevice, for a preview window viewer in a borderless window without it affecting other windows that always stays on top.

-  --Opens first webcam input on main screen in 360x180 window...
-Alt+F4 to exit... it always stays on top
+  --Opens first webcam input on main screen in 360x180 at x=10,y=10 in draggable window...
+Alt+F4 or Escape Button to exit... it always stays on top.
+Drag with Right Click

   --Works great with TouchOSC to preview a window if using for video mixer .
 Just drag into position